 The Blights' rule is against associating with "weak" people, so why didn't Willow get whitelisted after she took the top student badge from Amity in episode 3?

-The dialogue during the brunt of the episode is also poor; characters don't act surprised to find out these major reveals, and don't show much emotion.
+Most of the dialogue is also just poor; characters don't act surprised to find out these major reveals, and don't show much emotion.

 The writers continue to spurn any chance to explore the magic system, even though Luz is now studying at a magic school.
 We see her learn a third spell from a glyph on a plant, but where did that plant come from?
 Surely that isn't on all plants in the Boiling Isles?
 Did she get it from Hexside?
 If so, she must've learned more about how the glyphs work and why there are two different ways to do magic, right?
 Why are we not getting any of this information?

 It's kind of funny that the writers choose now of all times to explain how Luz has electricity and internet.
 15 episodes overdue, but I'm impressed they're thinking about things like that for once.

 I'm mad that the writers take away Amity's spotlight for this episode.
 Sure, we just had an Amity episode, but that's a reason to not put this one next, not a reason to have Bump say this would be Amity's story and then give it to Luz instead (it would've been fine if Bump had just said it would be Luz).
 Not only does it make Amity look like a whimp, but it doesn't make sense because everyone heard Bump say it would be her.
 So everyone knows that she chickened out; isn't that even more embarrassing to her?
 What happened to "I can't show weakness"?

 The whole battle with Grom is based on a nonsense portrayal of fear.
 Luz's fear is facing her mother, so if she knows the Grom isn't really her mother, why is she afraid?
 The same thing happens with Amity's fear: her fear is being rejected by Luz, so why would she be afraid of a mere representation of that?